How to Clean Up the Windows Installer Cache Folder

 You can either delete the orphaned setup package or move it to another folder and then safely delete it after a few days.

-Hope this article helped you recover valuable disk space by safely cleanup up the Windows Installer folder on your computer.
+Hope this article helped you recover valuable disk space by safely cleaning up the Windows Installer folder on your computer.

 One small request: If you liked this post, please share this?